Athanasios777/MSc-pfi/README.md

 The script ''testing1.py'' performs the inference of the model to new data, to evaluate its performance for predicting the sea ice type.

+The "pap-algorithm.py" script firstly evaluates the F-1 score of the model and then applies the PaP algorithm to get the Permutation Feature Importance (PFI) scores.